 Increasingly, organizations in a variety of industries are using IoT to operate more efficiently, deliver enhanced customer service, improve decision-making and increase the value of the business.

 With IoT, data is transferable over a network without requiring human-to-human or human-to-computer interactions.

-A thing in the internet of things can be a person with a heart monitor implant, a farm animal with a biochip transponder, an automobile that has built-in sensors to alert the driver when tire pressure is low or any other natural or man-made object that can be assigned an Internet Protocol (IP) address and is able to transfer data over a network.
+A thing in the internet of things can be a person with a heart monitor implant, a farm animal with a biochip transponder, an automobile that has built-in sensors to alert the driver when tire pressure is low, or any other natural or man-made object that can be assigned an Internet Protocol address and is able to transfer data over a network.

 How does IoT work?

 Sometimes, these devices communicate with other related devices and act on the information they get from one another.
-The devices do most of the work without human intervention, although people can interact with the devices -- for instance, to set them up, give them instructions or access the data.
+The devices do most of the work without human intervention, although people can interact with the devices -- for example, to set them up, give them instructions or access the data.

 The connectivity, networking and communication protocols used with these web-enabled devices largely depend on the specific IoT applications deployed.